fidel-schaposnik/muzero/README.md

 - An environment server.

-- A replay buffer, storing the self-played games and producing from them the training batches.
+- A replay buffer server, storing the self-played games and producing from them the training batches.

 - A network server, performing the neural network evaluations required during self-play (provided by `tensorflow-serving`).

-- A Monte-Carlo Tree-Search agent, playing games using the latest networks available.
+- A Monte-Carlo Tree-Search agent, playing games using the latest networks available from a network server.

-- A training agent, using the self-played games to train the networks and improve gameplay.
+- A training agent, using the self-played games to train the neural networks and improve gameplay.

 ## Usage